Petre Popeangă

-Petre Popeangă (born 19 May 1944, in Lelești) is a Romanian politician and Member of the European Parliament.
-He is a member of the Greater Romania Party.
+Petre Popeangă (born 19 May 1944, in Lelești) is a Romanian politician and economist who served as a member of the Chamber of Deputies in Romania from 2004 to 2008 and as a delegate Member of the European Parliament in 2007, representing the Greater Romania Party.

 He became a delegate MEP on 1 January 2007 with the accession of Romania to the European Union.
 Until November 14, 2007 he was a member of the Identity, Tradition, Sovereignty group.